-National Testing Agency (NTA) has announced that it has decided to postpone the JEE Main 2021 April session exam due to surge in covid-19 cases recently.
+National Testing Agency (NTA) has announced that it has decided to postpone the JEE Main 2021 April session exam due to a surge in covid-19 cases recently.
 JEE Main April session exam was scheduled to be conducted from 27th April to 30th April 2021.

 Union Education Minister Ramesh Pokhriyal ‘Nishank’ tweeted, “Given the current COVID-19 situation, I have advised NTA to postpone the JEE (Main) – 2021 April Session.
 I would like to reiterate that the safety of our students and their academic career are Education Ministry’s and my prime concerns right now.”

 JEE Main 2021 was scheduled to be conducted in four sessions this year i.e. February, March, April & May.
-The demand for rescheduling the exams raised when CBSE postponed the 12th boards exams and cancelled the 10th board exams because of the sudden surge in the coronavirus cases in India.
+The demand for rescheduling the exams raised when CBSE postponed the 12th board exams and canceled the 10th board exams because of the sudden surge in the coronavirus cases in India.
 February and March session exams were conducted successfully with around 6.20 Lakhs & 5.56 lakhs candidates appearing for the exam respectively for both months.

 The NTA said that it will also release a self-declaration form for candidates to fill along with the application form for the next session.
 Every candidate who will appear for the exam must fill the form to make sure that they didn’t have symptoms of cough, fever, breathlessness, body pain, sore throat, loss of smell in the last 14 days.
 JEE aspirants can visit NTA website for more details about the rescheduling of the exams.